 But only several years ago was this made possible.
 In fact, most of us have hardly noticed how quickly online reviews and local SEO has evolved.

 Local Search is on fire right now.
 All the big players in the search engine world have been rapidly making changes to their algorithms to give more weight to local businesses while simultaneously providing valuable reviews for their users.

-At the moment Google is doing a remarkable job at integrating local business information and reviews into their search engine.
+At the moment Google is doing a remarkable job of integrating local business information and reviews into their search engine.
 With a single keyword search, e.g. ‘pizza’, you can get a list of nearby restaurants, photos of the business, their menu, online reviews, and even directions on how to get there.

-This functionality is the result of a long journey Google embarked on way back in 2004 when they integrated Google Local (Beta) into their search results.
-Up to this point if you were searching for services within a category you had the back of phone book or asked your buddy.
+This functionality is the result of a long journey Google embarked on the way back in 2004 when they integrated Google Local (Beta) into their search results.
+Up to this point if you were searching for services within a category you had the back of the phone book or asked your buddy.